Education

 Michael S. Currier Scholarship Fund

-The Michael S. Currier Scholarship Fund was established at the Santa Fe Community Foundation in 2000 to honor the memory of Michael S. Currier.
-This Fund provides renewable scholarships to low-income students from northern New Mexico pursuing an undergraduate degree at an accredited institution.
-Students should demonstrate exceptional talent, innovative thinking and/or creativity in a specific field of study.
-Scholarships are paid to the educational institution in the student’s name to subsidize the costs of tuition, fees, books, and educational-related expenses.
+The Michael S. Currier Scholarship Fund was established at the Santa Fe Community Foundation in 2000 to honor the memory of rancher and philanthropist Michael S. Currier.
+This fund provides renewable scholarships to low-income students from northern New Mexico pursuing an undergraduate degree at an accredited institution.
+Students must have a minimum GPA of 3.5 and should demonstrate exceptional talent, innovative thinking and/or creativity in a specific field of study.
+Scholarships are paid to the educational institution in the student’s name to subsidize the costs of tuition, fees, books, and education-related expenses.
+Since its establishment, the Michael S. Currier Scholarship Fund has granted nearly $3 million dollars in scholarship funds.

 Backs of graduating high school students wearing caps, gowns, and orange tassels looking into bright sunlight